-Defendant.
+Defendants.

-This court held a preliminary pretrial conference on February 13, 2009.
-All parties were represented by counsel.
-The court set the schedule for this case and advised the parties that their conduct throughout this case is governed by this pretrial conference order and the attachments to it.
+This court held a telephonic preliminary pretrial conference on February 26, 2009.
+Both sides were represented by counsel.
+The court set the schedule for this case and advised the parties that their conduct throughout this case is governed by this pretrial conference order and attachments.